Browser does not support script.

 Jessop, T. and Penny, A. 1999.
 A story behind a story: Developing strategies for making sense of teacher narratives.
-International Journal of Social Research Methodology: Theory and Practice, 2 (3).
+International Journal of Social Research Methodology 2 (3).
 213-230.

 Jessop, T. and Penny, A. 1998.
 Recovering Teacher Voice and Vision in the Narratives of South African and Gambian Teachers: Implications for Teacher Development Policy and Practice.
 International Journal of Education Development, 18.
 (5).
 393-403.

 Jessop, T. 1994.
 A Case Study of the writing of a Zulu-Speaking Primary School pupil.
 Journal of Education.
 19(4).
 53-64.

 Narrative and case study research; social inclusion; assessment and feedback; curriculum theory; education in developing countries.

 Education; social research methods; teacher development; assessment and feedback; research informed teaching; curriculum theory.